d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 * We might encounter situations where some symbols carry no pertinent observation.
 For instance, when parsing a webpage there might be auxiliary HTML code that is irrelevant for the purpose of assessing the sentiment conveyed on the page.
 We would like to have some mechanism for *skipping such symbols* in the latent state representation.
 * We might encounter situations where there is a logical break between parts of a sequence.
 For instance there might be a transition between chapters in a book, a transition between a bear and a bull market for securities, etc.; In this case it would be nice to have a means of *resetting* our internal state representation.

 A number of methods have been proposed to address this.
-One of the earliest is the [Long Short Term Memory](../chapter_recurrent-neural-networks/lstm.md) (LSTM) of [Hochreiter and Schmidhuber, 1997](http://papers.nips.cc/paper/1215-lstm-can-solve-hard-long-time-lag-problems.pdf) which we will discuss in a later section.
+One of the earliest is the Long Short Term Memory (LSTM) of [Hochreiter and Schmidhuber, 1997](http://papers.nips.cc/paper/1215-lstm-can-solve-hard-long-time-lag-problems.pdf) which we will discuss in a [later section](../chapter_recurrent-neural-networks/lstm.md).
+The Gated Recurrent Unit (GRU) of [Cho et al., 2014](https://arxiv.org/abs/1409.1259) is a slightly more streamlined variant that often offers comparable performance and is significantly faster to compute.
+See also [Chung et al., 2014](https://arxiv.org/abs/1412.3555) for more details.
+Due to its simplicity we start with the GRU.

-In the previous section, we discussed gradient calculation methods in recurrent neural networks.
-We found that, when the number of time steps is large or the time step is small, the gradients in recurrent neural networks are prone to vanishing or explosion.
-Although gradient clipping can cope with gradient explosion, it cannot solve the vanishing gradient problem.
-Therefore, it is generally quite difficult to capture dependencies for time series with large time step distances during the actual use of recurrent neural networks.

-Gated recurrent neural networks were proposed as a way to better capture dependencies for time series with large time step distances.
-Such a network uses learnable gates to control the flow of information.
-One common type of gated recurrent neural network is a gated recurrent unit (GRU) [1, 2].
-Another common type of gated recurrent neural network is discussed in the next section.

-## Gated Recurrent Units
+## Gating in Recurrent Units

 In what follows, we will discuss the design of GRUs.
 These networks introduce the reset gate and update gate concepts to change the method used to calculate hidden states in recurrent neural networks.